 Counselor-in-Training (CIT) Program

 CITs will plan and implement weekly programs for younger campers, get hands-on experience working with the younger age groups, and receive coaching and feedback.
 This program is not only excellent preparation to apply as a Camp Shelanu counselor, but also a valuable “pre-job” experience for any teen looking to gain leadership, responsibility, communication and job skills.
 Community Service Hours are available!

-Download the checklist of pre-requisites.
-Please complete the checklist documenting experience and training and bring it with you to your interview.
+Pre-requisites: Download the checklist of pre-requisites.
+Applicants must complete the checklist documenting experience and training and bring it with you to your interview.

 Grades: Rising 9th-10th grades